Special Parking Accommodations

 STUDENTS – A short-term medical hangtag permits students to park in faculty/staff spots, but not designated handicap parking or reserved parking stalls.
 Those who purchase a Park & Ride permit may not qualify for a short-term medical permit.
 (Please note all shuttles offer ADA ramps and lifts from their assigned routes.)

 Long-term Medical (More than 30 days)

 If the need for special parking exceeds 30 days, contact a State/County Tax Collector Office to receive a state-issued temporary (less than 6 months, generally) handicap permit.
-Then return to the Department of Parking and Transportation for a University Disabled hangtag that will enable you to park in handicap and other faculty/staff parking spaces on campus as long as you also display your University issued permit as well.
+The state issued hangtag will enable you to park in handicap and other faculty/staff parking spaces on campus as long as you also display your University issued permit as well.